Andre Chreky, The Salon Spa, Washington, D.C.

 Affiliations: PBA, in which she holds a role on the financial oversight and government affairs committee

-Serena Chreky might have entered the salon industry out of necessity when her husband Andre opened his own salon and asked for her help, sut she’s certainly made the most of the position.
-In addition to helping the salon get noticed by media, Chreky founded Salon-A-Thon, an annual 24-hour charity gala that to date has contributed $750,000 to the Children’s Hospital of Washington, D.C.; she was nominated to the board of The Salon Association, and then The Professional Beauty Association; and she established the Mid-Atlantic Salon Owners Network, a group of salon and spa owners from D.C., Maryland and Virginia who meet quarterly to discuss best business practices.
-And, she helped represented the U.S. in the Women Business Leaders Summit, a private outreach program supported by the U.S. State Department.
+SERENA CHREKY MIGHT HAVE entered the salon industry out of necessity when her husband Andre opened his own salon and asked for her help, but she’s certainly made the most of the opportunity.
+In addition to her management role, Chreky founded Salon-A-Thon, an annual 24-hour charity gala that to date has contributed $750,000 to the Children’s Hospital of Washington, D.C.
+She was nominated to the board of The Salon Association and then The Professional Beauty Association, and she established the Mid-Atlantic Salon Owners Network, a group of salon and spa owners from DC, Maryland and Virginia who meet quarterly to discuss best business practices.
+In addition, Chreky represented the U.S. in the Women Business Leaders Summit, a private outreach program supported by the U.S. State Department.

-Who were your mentor along the way?
-“The person who has had the largest influence on me since my involvement in the salon industry is my mother.
-She is the rock in my life, and not a day goes by that I don’t telephone or email her for advice.
+Who were your mentors along the way?
+“My mother is the rock in my life, and not a day goes by that I don’t telephone or e-mail her for advice.
 She never fails to give me straight answers—even if they are painful to hear.
 She may steer me in a different direction, but she doesn’t squash the enthusiasm.
-She’s going to be 80 soon, and I feel so fortunate to have her in my life!
-The other person who has had a tremendous influence on me is Frank Zona.
-He is the one who nominated me to the board of TSA in 2003, and he has been a great sounding board over the years and always bring a fresh, level-headed perspective in controversial situations.
+She’s going to be 80 soon, and I feel so fortunate to have her in my life.
+Another mentor is Frank Zona.
+He always brings a fresh, level-headed perspective in controversial situations.
 What I appreciate most is that he never overreacts and always finds a solution to a challenging problem.”